 A great way to practice slowing down is unplugging.
 Turn your phone off for an hour, a day, a weekend, etc. At the very least, trying silencing some (or all!) of the notifications on your phone so there are fewer dings, beeps and badges vying for your attention.

-Technology can be a wonderful addition to our lives as long as we have boundaries to make sure it is adding value to our lives, not becoming an unwanted distraction from the people and activities that matter most.
+Technology can be a wonderful addition to our lives.
+As long as we have boundaries to make sure it is adding value to our lives.
+Rather than becoming an unwanted distraction from the people and activities that matter most.

 3. Spend 5 minutes noticing your breath